|Department of Economics||(574) 631-9341 (office)||

 WORK IN PROGRESS AND UNPUBLISHED WORKING PAPERS

-Immobilizing corporate income shifting: Should it be safe to strip in the harbor?, with Dirk Schindler and Guttorm Schjelderup, December 2015.
+Immobilizing corporate income shifting: Should it be safe to strip in the harbor?, with Dirk Schindler and Guttorm Schjelderup, Revision submitted to Journal of Public Economics, October 2016.

 The effect of tax havens on host country welfare, with Dirk Schindler and Guttorm Schjelderup, April 2015.